Free Speech

 Also consider reading No Political Speech Allowed: Common Interest Developments, Homeowners Associations, and Restrictions on Free Speech by Lisa J. Chadderdon which examines the constitutionality and consequences of CIC restrictions on free speech.

-While the Massachusetts Supreme Court ruling below does not directly apply to CICs which, while acting as hyper-local governments, are distinctly separate from our federal, state and municipal governments, the concept of allowing constituents to express themselves without censorship is part of what makes democracy work.
+While the 2023 Massachusetts Supreme Court ruling in Barron v.
+Kolenda does not directly apply to community associations, the concept of allowing constituents to express themselves without censorship is part of what makes democracy work.

 Common interest communities should follow best practices of democratic governments across the world by conducting open meetings where individual homeowners have the right to speak their mind for at least 2 minutes in a designated forum BEFORE the Board engages in its own discourse and decision-making relative to the agenda at hand.